KentenRoth/100DaysOfCode/README.md

 Today I finished off my mockup of a photography website.
 It feels good to finally get it finished off and looking close to as expected.
 It did not take me long to get the mobile-friendly code added.
 I did not expect it to take long, and for one of the few times in coding, I was right about time.
 I also spent the night reading more in Clean Code and taking notes.
 I am not far into the book, and I am already thinking about how I have done things in the past and how I could change them to be better.
 I did not get as much time coding as I wanted to yesterday.
 I am not sure what is going on, but for the last several days I have not been feeling well in the evenings.
 I have not changed much up in my normal routine, and I am doing better about eating better so hopefully, these issues pass.

 ---

+Day 27

+Today was a somewhat successful day.
+It started a little rough because of focus issues, but I was able to rein them in and get to work.
+I spent most of the afternoon working on my image slider.
+I read a Medium article about how to build one and set out to get it made.
+I was doing well, but ran into some snags, and had to refer back to the article to get the ship put back on the right path.
+My goal was to do it 100% without referring back to the article, but I ran into some issues that I couldn't solve at the time.
+I was able to fix most of my problems outside of a couple that I had to look up.
+I will be reading more Clean Code tonight and figuring out something as my next project.
+I do not have any significant ideas yet, but I want to build something out in JS to keep those skills fresh.

+---